latenitefilms/TransferToolbox/docs/how-to-use.md

 - Transfer Toolbox will warn you if it detects more than one event, but it still allows you to proceed.
 - All project timecode should start at **00:00:00:00**.
 - All Motion Content and Media should be contained within the Library (or on the [same external drive](https://transfertoolbox.io/how-to-use/#storing-media-externally)).
+- Your Final Cut Pro (for Mac) timeline/project cannot have any **Stabilisation or Rolling Shutter** effects enabled.
+If you do, the iPad will just say "Import Failed".
-- If you have custom fonts on the Mac Final Cut Pro library, you should manually install them on the iPad before importing the project.
+- If you have **custom fonts** on the Mac Final Cut Pro library, you should manually install them on the iPad before importing the project.
 - Not all Motion Templates will work on the iPad.
-For example, some Titles using the Match Move behaviour don't appear correctly on Final Cut Pro (for iPad).
+For example, some Titles using the **Match Move Behaviour** don't appear correctly on Final Cut Pro (for iPad) - the positions are all wrong.
-- FxPlug4 effects (such as [BRAW Toolbox](https://brawtoolbox.io)) will not work at all on the iPad.
+- **FxPlug4** effects (such as [BRAW Toolbox](https://brawtoolbox.io)) will not work at all on the iPad.
+Whilst Final Cut Pro (for iPad) does seem to have FxPlug4 Frameworks, there's currently no mechanism for third party to add FxPlug4 to iPad.
-- Final Cut Pro (for iPad) will always ignore proxy files - it will always use the Original high-quality media files.
+- Final Cut Pro (for iPad) will always **ignore proxy files** - it will always use the Original high-quality media files.
-- Soundtracks will come across from iPad to Mac.
+- **Soundtracks** will come across from iPad to Mac.
 However, they're not "normal" audio clips, and won't appear if you export a FCPXML.

+If you find any other issues/limitations, [please let us know](https://transfertoolbox.io/support/).

 ---